rageworx/libtinydicom/README.md

  - Still making it keep updated for latest version, but too many VR and dictionaries may need more time for only myself.

 ## Updated news

+### 2017-03-10
+ - Fixed read and processing some unrecognized DICOM tag related in Pixel Data.

 ### 2017-02-14
  - Fixed some bugs for reading compatibilities.